brandiegriffin83/ITAI-4370-Course-Portfolio/Modules/Module-14-Course-Review-and-Final-Project/README.md

 ## Overview

-Module 14 represents the final stage of the course and brings together the major concepts learned throughout ITAI 4370.
-This module focuses on reviewing telecommunications fundamentals, 5G and 6G concepts, Open RAN, Artificial Intelligence, edge computing, cybersecurity, sustainability, and ethical AI.
-The Capstone Project serves as the final portfolio submission and demonstrates my overall learning progress throughout the course.
+Module 14 represents the final stage of ITAI 4370 and brings together the major concepts learned throughout the course.
+This module focuses on reviewing telecommunications fundamentals, 5G and 6G technologies, Open RAN, Artificial Intelligence, edge computing, cybersecurity, sustainability, and ethical AI.
+The Capstone Project serves as the final portfolio submission and demonstrates my learning journey, technical growth, and practical experience gained throughout the semester.

 ---

-# Learning Objectives
+## Learning Objectives

 After completing this module, I was able to:

-- Review major concepts from the entire course.
+- Review the major concepts covered throughout the course.
-- Connect telecommunications fundamentals to advanced AI applications.
+- Connect telecommunications fundamentals with advanced Artificial Intelligence applications.
-- Organize course artifacts into a final portfolio.
+- Organize assignments, laboratory exercises, and projects into a professional portfolio.
 - Reflect on my growth throughout the semester.
 - Demonstrate progression from basic networking concepts to AI-driven telecommunications.
-- Present my learning in a professional format.
+- Present technical work in a clear and professional format.

+---

+## Course Materials

+- Module 14 Presentation
+- Final Exam Portfolio
+- GitHub Course Portfolio
+- Course Assignments
+- Laboratory Exercises
+- Reflections

 ---